Abigail Hyatt was almost seven and her daddy let her choose where to have her birthday party. It had been a sad winter and a party was a good idea.

 ‘I think it’s perfect,” Grandpa said.’

-‘Abigail,’ Daddy said quietly.
+‘Abigail.’
+Daddy spoke quietly.
 “Your friends have arrived.’

 Abigail greeted her friends and opened her presents.
 A clown skipped into the playground, making the children laugh.
 He twisted balloons to form the shape of little animals, stood on his hands and spun hoops on his feet.
 Abigail thought it was the best party ever.

 Abigail was too excited to go to bed that night.
-After her bath, she dressed in her new summer night gown, and sat on Grandpa’s knee while he read her favourite story: Noah’s Ark.
+After her bath, she dressed in her new summer night gown, and sat on Grandpa’s knee while he read her favourite story.
 She knew it almost by heart because her mummy had always read it before she went to sleep—sometimes twice.

-‘Abigail,” Daddy said, coming into the room with a glass of milk.
+Daddy entered the room carrying a glass of milk.
 “Grandma and Grandpa Lawson want to talk to you.’

 Abigail felt suddenly afraid.
 Daddy had said something like that when Mummy got sick.
 She remembered that Mummy was crying and Daddy told her they would be okay.
 Abigail climbed off her grandpa’s knee and went to her daddy.

-‘It’s all right, Abigail,” Grandma smiled at her.
+‘It’s all right.”
+Grandma smiled at her.
 “Everything is OK.’

-‘What your daddy is trying to say, is that we miss your mummy, too,” Grandma continued.
-“But, we also miss you and your daddy.’
+‘What your daddy is trying to say, is that we miss your mummy, too.”
+Grandma added.
+“But we also miss you and your daddy.’